Canarys-Bootcamp/Bootcamp-labs/labs/7-secretscanning.md

 ![Secret Scanning - Enable](../images/secretscanningenable.PNG)

-Secret Scanning is now enabled for your repository.
+Secret Scanning and Push Protection is now enabled for your repository.

-### Triggering Secret Scanning by inserting a connection string
+### Triggering Push Protection by trying to add a GitHub Token as a connection string.
-You can trigger the Secret Scanning functionality by inserting a secret in your repository yourself.
+You can trigger the Secret Scanning Push Protection functionality by inserting a secret in your repository yourself.
 To do so, try if you can manage to execute the following steps:
 * Locate the GitHub PAT you created during the Codespace exercise OR create a new PAT
 * Go back to your code
 * Open the file `/code/src/AttendeeSite/appsettings.json`,